Alejogb1/job-board/blog-data/how-to-testing-python-code-that-produces-altair-graphs.md

 id: "how-to-testing-python-code-that-produces-altair-graphs"
 ---

-alright, so you're hitting that classic wall of testing visualizations, right? i’ve been there, staring at the monitor wondering how to assert that my beautiful altair chart is actually, well, beautiful *and* correct. it's not like checking a simple integer return value. it’s a visual thing, and testing visuals programmatically is a different beast.
+, so you're hitting that classic wall of testing visualizations, right? i’ve been there, staring at the monitor wondering how to assert that my beautiful altair chart is actually, well, beautiful _and_ correct. it's not like checking a simple integer return value. it’s a visual thing, and testing visuals programmatically is a different beast.

 first off, let's clear the air, testing altair outputs directly like we might with, say, a math function is a headache. you can't just `assert chart == some_expected_chart`. altair charts are complex objects that are essentially a spec for a visualization. they are not an image, not a pixel-perfect thing. so, we need a different strategy.

 my experience started back when i was building this data dashboard, the one for monitoring server utilization. i got so deep into the charting that i skipped the tests, and, well, you can guess. one friday evening, the dashboard decided to display some nonsense and i was stuck debugging till late. that's when i learned i needed actual tests.

-what i settled on is this approach: focus on the *data* and the chart *specification*. altair is all about taking data and turning it into a json specification that a renderer, like vega-lite, consumes. that json specification is our gold mine for testing.
+what i settled on is this approach: focus on the _data_ and the chart _specification_. altair is all about taking data and turning it into a json specification that a renderer, like vega-lite, consumes. that json specification is our gold mine for testing.

 so instead of testing images you will want to test the structure of the json or data it uses.